SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 # ZeroGravitas' SWTOR Tools.

+* ### Requires [Blender 3.6.23](https://www.blender.org/download/lts/3-6/) (last LTS release in that series) as a minimum.
+  Sadly, during 3.6.x' run, a bug regression in Blender nuked our SWTOR shaders' custom panels, making the supporting of these add-ons a real chore. **We *really* need you to be up to date with your Blender LTS editions' minor versions** (the third number, such as 3.6.**23**).

+  This regression has occurred in other series, such as 4.0.x and 4.1.x (which were *terrible* due to their transitional state).
+Generally we try to be compatible with them all but, realistically, we can only offer support for LTS Blenders (3.6, 4.2, 4.5, soon 5.2), and their very latest minor versions, at that.
-* ### Requires downloading the latest .gr2 Importer Add-on (it is included in this one's [latest release's page](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases/latest)).
+* ### The Character Assembler tool is now compatible with Jedipedia.net's new NPC exporter (using the matched version of the [.gr2 Importer Add-on](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/latest) included in this one's release page).

-* **Now compatible with Blender 5.x.**
-* **NPC import including Creature-type ones works far better now.**
+  As Jedipedia exports plain JSON files instead of a zipped enclosing folder, it is recommended to put the file in a folder of your own.
+The add-on will create the appropriate Models and Materials subfolders inside instead of carelessly dropping them around.

+  At the moment no skeletons are gathered: we have to find them manually.
+This will be solved ASAP.
-* **Compatible with Game Update 7.6 and higher's Modernized PC/NPC skin textures:** depending on which resources folder is selected in the add-on's Preferences (extracted before or after Game Update 7.6), the tool gets the correct classic or modernized results.
+* ### Compatible with Game Update 7.6 and higher's Modernized PC/NPC skin textures.

+  Depending on which resources folder is selected in the add-on's Preferences (extracted before or after Game Update 7.6), the tool gets the correct classic or modernized results.
+Check the Character Assembler tool's guide for details.

 ---